Government of Abu Dhabi: Jurisdiction

 The UAE Constitution allows each emirate to maintain its own local government, separate from the federal government of the UAE, and the authority to interpret federal law and issue local regulations to enforce them.
-Similar to the Government of Dubai, the Abu Dhabi Government maintains vast autonomy from the federal government, with jurisdiction over security, education, economic policy, energy management and is only one of three emirates with its own separate judicial system and independent Court of Cassation.
+Similar to the Government of Dubai, the Abu Dhabi government maintain vast autonomy from the federal government, with jurisdiction over security, education, economic policy, energy management and is only one of three emirates with its own separate judicial system and independent Court of Cassation.

 Abu Dhabi Executive Council

-The Abu Dhabi Executive Council is the main executive governing organ of the Emirate of Abu Dhabi, being responsible for enforcing local laws and interpreting and enforcing UAE federal law.
-The ADEC is responsible for overseeing the work and day-to-day management of Abu Dhabi Governmental departments alongside issuing resolutions to appoint governmental heads and resolutions for actual application of laws.
-All Governmental departments report to the ADEC, and membership of the ADEC primarily includes the heads of local governmental departments.
-Since 2004, the Chairman of the ADEC has been Sheikh Mohamed bin Zayed Al Nahyan who was appointed as Crown Prince of Abu Dhabi and continues to serve as chairman following his assumption of the position of Ruler of Abu Dhabi and President of the UAE in May 2022.
+The Abu Dhabi Executive Council is the main executive governing organ of the emirate of Abu Dhabi, being responsible for enforcing local laws and interpreting and enforcing UAE federal law.
+The ADEC is responsible for overseeing the work and day-to-day management of Abu Dhabi governmental departments alongside issuing resolutions to appoint governmental heads and resolutions for actual application of laws.
+All governmental departments report to the ADEC, and membership of the ADEC primarily includes the heads of local governmental departments.
+Since 2004, the chairman of the ADEC has been Sheikh Mohamed bin Zayed Al Nahyan who was appointed as crown prince of Abu Dhabi and continues to serve as chairman following his assumption of the position of ruler of Abu Dhabi and president of the UAE in May 2022.